 A diverse range of health professionals are involved in falls prevention.
 Each health professional can help to reduce the risk of falls in a different way.
 It is important to know who can assist you in preventing falls.
 Provided below is a description of health professional disciplines that you may be interested in contacting or referring to in order to reduce falls risk in older adults living in the community.
-For more information, The Department of Health WA also provides information on what each health professional can do to prevent falls.
+For more information, The Department of Health WA also provides information on what different health professionals can do to prevent falls.

 Falls specialists are physiotherapists or occupational therapists who can assist older adults to assess and reduce their risk of falls.
-A falls specialist can visit the client in their own home to conduct a detailed assessment.
+A falls specialist can visit a client in their own home to conduct a detailed assessment.
 This assessment can determine why the client has fallen previously and/or identify risk factors that may contribute to future falls.
 Falls specialists accept referrals from GP's and health providers in the public and private health systems across all clinical areas and settings.

 Physiotherapists work with their clients to overcome musculoskeletal or movement issues and disorders.
 Physiotherapists can prescribe exercises to improve balance, flexibility and strength; all of which can reduce an individual's risk of falling.
 The Australian Physiotherapy Association maintains a current database of physiotherapists.

 General Practitioners (GP's) play a key role in the prevention of falls.
 They are able to assess their patients and assist them in managing their health by providing information and advice about their medicines, diet, exercise, and management of chronic health conditions.
-GP's are often the first point of contact that many older adults have with a health professional in regards to preventing falls.
-They are therefore in an excellent position to refer patients to other health professionals who can provide more specific falls prevention information and services.
+GP's are often the first point of contact that many older adults have with a health professional in regards to preventing falls and are therefore in an excellent position to refer patients to other health professionals who can provide more specific falls prevention information and services.
 If you are unsure of the services available in your local area, the National Health Services Directory can assist you in finding a range of healthcare services.

 Pharmacists play an important role in preventing falls, particularly among older adults who regularly visit the pharmacy.
 Pharmacists can perform reviews of medicines to ensure that they are not causing adverse effects that increase falls risk.
 Pharmacists can also observe older adults for declines in physical or behavioural traits including gait and personality.
 Information on the pharmaceutical industry is available from the National Prescribing Service, The Pharmacy Guild of Australia and the Pharmaceutical Society of Australia.

-Dietitians help their clients to understand the relationship between their diet and their overall health and well being.
+Dietitians help their clients to understand the relationship between their diet and their overall health and wellbeing.
 A poor diet can cause dizziness, weakness, light headedness and reduced concentration, all of which can lead to a fall.
 Dietitians can advise older adults on healthy food choices and provide simple and budget friendly meal ideas.
-Dieticians recommend foods to ensure older adults meet their daily energy requirements and consume the vitamins and minerals essential to good health in later life.
+Dieticians recommend foods to ensure older adults meet their daily energy requirements and consume the vitamins and minerals that are essential to good health in later life.
 If you have any queries regarding how dietitians can help or would like to contact a dietician in your area, visit the Dietician Association of Australia website.

-As people age, physical changes in their eyes occur that affect their eyesight and balance.
+As people age, physical changes in their eyes can affect their eyesight and balance.
 Optometrists are eye specialists who can assess vision and the presence of eye diseases and prescribe lenses and contact lenses.
 To locate your nearest optometrist, the Optometrists Association of Australia maintains a database of optometrists.
 Further information on how optometrists can help to prevent falls can be found at Optometry Australia and the Lions Eye Institute.
 Ophthalmologists are medical eye specialists trained to examine, diagnose, treat and manage eye diseases and disorders.

 Podiatrists work with individuals to prevent, diagnose and treat medical conditions associated with the feet and lower limbs.
 Podiatrists can help their clients to improve their circulation and decrease swelling in their feet, and provide advice on suitable footwear.
 Further information on how podiatrists can help to prevent falls, as well as a database to find your local podiatrist, can be found at the Australasian Podiatry Council .